-Implementation Guide for IBM Spectrum Virtualize for Public Cloud
+Implementing IBM Spectrum Virtualize for Public Cloud Version 8.3

 An IBM Redpaper publication